How to Use AI to Take Meeting Notes and Boost Productivity

 You can do more than edit notes post-call—collaborative features like real-time commenting allow employees to provide context and clarification to help everyone better understand each session’s takeaways.
 Plus, Fellow offers a recording library and the ability to cut “clips” from recordings so you can save and share accurate records.

 AI tools make it easy to automate note-taking so you don’t have to write or type each point by hand.
 And Fellow easily integrates with all your video conferencing and communication platforms.
 Use Fellow’s templates to track meeting minutes and enjoy having a centralized bank of automated meeting records.
+Plus, you can use Ask Fellow’s AI-powered search to answer questions.

 This single-source-of-truth approach cuts down on admin work and encourages alignment across the organization.
 And with everything in the cloud, you’ll never lose your notes again.

-Use insights to make meetings more productive
+4. Use insights to improve meetings

-Fellow does more than note-taking—it can analyze your calendars, schedules, and interactions to offer insights about meeting habits and where you spend your time.
+Fellow does more than note-taking — it can analyze your calendars, schedules, and interactions to offer insights about meeting habits and where you spend your time.
 It even tracks things like talk time and active participation levels.

 Things to consider when using an AI meeting note-taker